Logiqx/gpx-ideas/docs/gpsxml/additional.md

 #### Relative Paths

-Support for relative paths in `<link>` elements have been suggested but need to confirm if they are a problem
+Support for relative paths in `<link>` elements has been suggested but it's not clear if there is an actual problem - TBC

 - egroups+topografix.com on Mon Jan 04 10:42:16 2010 ([link](https://www.topografix.com/gpx_mailing_list.asp#953828510.20100104134157@topografix.com))
   - Proposal